Optimal frame designs for multitasking devices with weight restrictions: On -design problems

-In this section we give a detailed description of our main results; these include the existence of $(\alpha\coma d)$-designs with an special spectral structure, which turn out to be optimal designs in the sense of Problem (P1).
-We further show the uniqueness of the spectral structure of optimal $(\alpha\coma d)$-designs.
+In this section we state and prove our main results; these include the existence of $(\alpha\coma \dd)$-designs with prescribed spectral structure, and designs with some special structure which turn out to be optimal designs in the sense of Problem (P2).
+We further show the uniqueness of the spectral structure of optimal $(\alpha\coma \dd)$-designs.

+\pausa Our first main result characterizes the existence of $(\alpha\coma \dd)$-designs with prescribed spectral structure.
+We formalize problem P1. in terms of the following